Mindfulness Exercise for Pain: A Gentle Body Scan Guide

 Daily Mindfulness Exercise for Pain Guide and Practice Plan

 Start with 5 minutes daily for one week.
 If that feels tolerable, increase to 10 minutes.
-A phone timer is enough; you do not need an hour or a special room.
+You do not need an hour, special gear, or a perfect room; a simple cue, like the refrigerator hum or finishing guitar practice, can remind you to begin.

 Practice during mild-to-moderate pain when possible, not only during severe flare-ups.
 The skill is easier to learn before the nervous system is already shouting.
 If sitting hurts, use mindful walking, stretching approved by your clinician, or routine activities like slowly noticing the first bite of toast at breakfast.